emad-elsaid/xlog/docs/extensions.md

 - Add a route to be exported in case of building static site
 - Add arbitrary link to pages or any URL
 - Add quick command to appear on top of the view page

+# Overview

+An extension is a

+* Go module/package that imports xlog package
+* Can be hosted anywhere
+*  Has an `init` function
+*  Uses `Register*` functions in the `init` function (checkout Go package documentation)
+*  Adds or improves a feature in xlog using one or more of the extension points.
+*  Imported by a the `main` package of your knowledgebase along with all other extensions and Xlog itself. an example can be found in Xlog CLI